knivey/gitbot/README.md

 gitbot
 ======

-gitbot is a driver for aarondl's cinotify package for recieving notifications from github's webhooks
+gitbot is a driver for aarondl's cinotify package for receiving notifications from github's webhooks